ReskosNick/Sentiment-Analysis-on-Text/README.md

 # Sentiment Analysis on Text

-This repository contains a Jupyter Notebook implementing sentiment analysis on text data.
+This repository contains a Jupyter Notebook implementing sentiment analysis on text data through various methods.
 The project explores natural language processing (NLP) techniques to classify text into sentiment categories such as **joy, sadness, anger, fear, love and surprise**.

 ## Contents